The Good Kitchen

-Considering that the frozen meals have to be kept cold and shipped overnight, we expected them to be packed with lots of styrofoam.
+Considering that the meals have to be kept cold and shipped overnight, we expected them to be packed with lots of styrofoam.
 Instead, we were happy to find the cardboard box was insulated with Green Cell Foam; because it dissolves in water, it was wrapped in plastic to keep it from getting wet.
-Gel packs kept the contents cold and our meals arrived still frozen hard.
+Gel packs kept the contents chilled and our meals arrived still cold.
 We were able to recycle the box, and the plastic from the gel packs and the liners, in our curbside recycling, and the Green Cell Foam we popped in our curbside yard waste bin.

 The Cooking Process: 5 Minutes Tops

-We didn’t need to even poke the plastic film; all we did was take off the label and pop it in the microwave.
-As the meals heat, the plastic wrap balloons up with steam.
-The meals we had were all ready in 5 minutes: 3 minutes on high and a minute of resting before digging in.
+To heat each meal, all we did was remove the cardboard sleeve, peel back the plastic film from one corner of the tray, and pop the meal in the microwave.
+The dishes we ordered were all ready in under five minutes: three minutes on high and a minute of resting before digging in.

 Most of us eat with our eyes first.
 When a dish looks good, we want to dig in.
-The dishes we tried didn’t look appealing—lots of brown and orange mush.
-Flavorwise, the dishes we tried tasted middle of the road.
-None knocked our socks off.
-Some dishes needed more salt, whereas one was over-the-top salty.
+However, some of the dishes we tried looked less than appealing—lots of brown and orange mush.
+Flavor-wise, the dishes we tried tasted pretty good, but a couple of them could have benefited from a little more salt (like the beef shepherd's pie, for example).

-Overall, the dishes we tried weren’t stunners in looks or flavor, but they were mostly satisfying.
+Overall, the dishes we tried were mostly satisfying.
 Big eaters will likely still be hungry, but those with smaller appetites will find them filling.
 Aside from the vegetarian dish, they each included a decent amount of meat, so we didn’t feel hungry for hours, but also didn’t feel stuffed or bloated.

 Nutritional Value: Very Healthful